‘Vanderpump Rules’ Cast Member Scheana Marie Lashes Out Against Pregnancy Rumors

 In an Instagram story shared this week, the longtime reality star and waitress at SUR Restaurant shared a response to the ongoing rumors that have plagued members of their show in recent months, including claims made against Katie Maloney and Brittany Cartwright.

-In her post, via Bravo’s The Daily Dish, Scheana said that despite the fact that she and her co-stars are drinking less and working out more, their new grown up attitudes don’t mean that any of them are expecting children.
+In her post, via Bravo’s The Daily Dish, Scheana said that despite the fact that she and her co-stars are drinking less and working out more, their new grown-up attitudes don’t mean that any of them are expecting children.
 Scheana also noted that it was not okay to ask herself or any of her fellow SUR servers if they are pregnant.

 “[Asking is] not polite in real life, and it sure as hell isn’t polite on social media,” she wrote.
 “So just stop.
 It’s tired.”